Interested in knowing how to build a medical app for doctors?

 - Epocrates offers help with many areas of prescribing, e.g., pharmacology, safety around prescribing, adult and pediatric dosages, adverse reactions, etc.

 - Doctors can access a drug interaction checker feature, which helps to prevent harmful interactions.

 - Epocrates has a pill identifier feature, moreover, it offers dosage calculators, medical equations, and similar tools.

 - The app helps doctors with information on drug coverages for over 6,000 US insurance plans.

-- The app offers a customizable home screen, and doctors can use its drag-and-drop features.
+- The app offers a customizable home screen, and healthcare providers can use its drag-and-drop features.

 - The premium version of the app has additional features like peer-reviewed medical content.